thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

     me = {name: 'Judy', email: 'judy@karmoxie.com'}
     ```

 1. Use `document.elementById()` as above, to now update `name` by using the object.

-Create a dov to target for `email` and use the object to populate the email as well.
+1. Create a new div with an id value `email` and use the object to populate the email value.

 1. Once both name and email are working, update the object to include an array of your hobbies.